 We are learning more about the importance of meditation in our life.
 A lot of research shows the connection between mental health and meditation – and how meditation can actually reduce anxiety and improve stress levels.

 “Get to know yourself beyond your identity, beyond your personality, beyond the roles that you play in life… you start to discover a deeper aspect of yourself.
 That deeper aspect of yourself does not suffer.
 It’s never anxious.
 It’s never afraid.” – Giovanni Dienstmann

-Today you will hear from meditation coach and teacher, Giovanni Dienstmann.
+Today you will hear from meditation coach and teacher, Giovanni Dienstmann about mental health and meditation.
 Giovanni is the author of the best-selling book Practical Meditation.

 Anxiety During the Pandemic